Ridesharing in the 21st Century

 Happier, less stressed, and more productive employees are something every business wants, and that’s a big part of the reason so many enterprises are getting on board with carpools and rideshare programs.
 Participation in these initiatives also presents important branding opportunities, giving companies a way to align themselves with key values that resonate with both current and prospective employees.
 Thus, they put themselves in a position to both attract and retain higher-quality talent, which is a major contributor to the long-term success of any commercial venture.

 Educational, commercial, and government organizations looking to integrate rideshare programs within the framework of a comprehensive transportation strategy would greatly benefit from the RideAmigos TDM platform.
-The RideAmigos technology-driven software suite is designed to make it easy for users to skip the solo drive while helping organizations create, promote, manage, and analyze rideshare programs with ease.
+The RideAmigos rideshare software for businesses and organizations is designed to make it easy for users to skip the solo drive while helping organizations create, promote, manage, and analyze rideshare programs with ease.
 We’d love to tell you more!
 Just contact us, or sign up to check out our informative video demonstration.

 RideAmigos is a leading innovator in enterprise, university, and public sector transportation demand management.
 We provide organizations with cutting-edge tools to help people make smarter transportation choices and skip the solo drive.
 Contact us today, and join the movement to transform transportation through technology.